-The Company anticipates that its cash from operations, together with its current borrowing capacity, will be sufficient to meet its capital expenditure program costs, which are expected to be approximately \$70.0 in 2015, fund its share repurchase programs to the extent implemented by management and pay dividends at the latest approved rate.
+The Company anticipates that its cash from operations, together with its current borrowing capacity, will be sufficient to meet its capital expenditure program costs, which are expected to be approximately \$55.0 in 2016, fund its share repurchase programs to the extent implemented by management and pay dividends at the latest approved rate.
 Cash, together with the Company's current borrowing capacity, may be used for acquisitions that would complement the Company's existing product lines or geographic markets.
-The Company did not have any mandatory fixed rate debt principal payments in 2014.
-In 2015, the Company is required to pay \$250.0 for the 2015 Notes (net of discounts) when the notes mature on December 15, 2015.
-The Company expects to use cash generated from operations to retire the debt.
+The Company does not have any mandatory fixed rate debt principal payments in 2016.